-So you are considering becoming a teacher in a primary or secondary school and you’re not sure what your options are for school teacher training.
+So you are considering a career in teaching in a primary or secondary school and you’re not sure about the different routes to becoming a teacher.

 There are several routes to gaining QTS or QTLS and becoming qualified to teach in local authority schools in the UK, choosing the right one can be confusing.

-This article explains how to become a teacher via the many different route and discusses the pros and cons of each one to help you decide which one would be the best route for you.
+This article explains the different routes to becoming a teacher and discusses the pros and cons of each one to help you decide which one would be the best route for you.
 If you are looking to get into teaching this is a must read!

 Do you need a degree to become a qualified teacher?
 No, you don’t! – since 2012 through the QTLS route, you can now train to become a qualified teacher without a degree.
 We will have a look at this route and what stages you need to take to gain QTLS recognition, in the ‘Gaining QTLS by completing professional formation’ section.